 Brian May biography

-Brian May was born July 19, 1947 in Hampton, England.
+Brian May was born July 19, 1947, in Hampton, England.
 In 1971, he hit the road with his band, Queen, playing lead guitar on his homemade axe, the "Red Special."
 In 1973, Queen released their self-titled debut album.
-In 1977 he wrote the song "We are the Champions," one of band's greatest hits.
 By 1985, the band was declining in popularity.
+In 1977, Queen released "We Will Rock You," one of the groups most popular songs.
 In 1991, leader singer Freddie Mercury died.
 In 2005, May and former Queen member Roger Taylor reunited to tour.